5 Tips for Managing a Remote Marketing Team

 A recruitment policy goes a long way toward enhancing teamwork and efficiency.

 So, to assemble a high-performing team of doers that complement each other, you have to do your homework.
 Assess the candidates according to strict criteria and in the light of predefined roles and responsibilities.
-Remember that seasoned freelancers are in their natural habitat when working remotely and the same could be true for marketers that are used to working in agile teams.
+Remember that seasoned freelancers are in their natural habitat when working remotely, and the same could be true for marketers that are used to working in agile teams.

 Furthermore, you should increase your employer brand awareness and find ways to motivate remote workers.
 For example, reward them for good performance and achievements.
 Apply other in-house engagement techniques to the virtual environment.
-Show new recruits samples of previous campaigns and stay open to their ideas and suggestions.
+Show recruits samples of previous campaigns and stay open to their ideas and suggestions.

 To make it happen, you may need to adjust your work hours to match those of team members.
 This can play out by you picking a time of the day that bridges discrepancies or breaking up the day into various time intervals.
 You can ask people to deliver important tasks (such as content-related stuff) in advance.

-Popular project management platforms are loaded with all the essential features(chat, reporting, calendars, to-do lists, etc.) that distributed team needs.
+Popular project management platforms come with all the essential features(chat, reporting, calendars, to-do lists, etc.) that distributed team needs.
 They allow you to create virtual office space and avoid the pitfalls of miscommunication.
 They also help ensure that all of the team members are on the same page when it comes to actual work.

 One cannot stress the importance of good and open communication enough.

 Apart from official channels, it is a good idea to engage in casual, informal, and random conversations.
-After all, constant feedback loops tend to minimize if not eliminate guesswork, bottlenecks, and misunderstandings from the workflow.
+After all, constant feedback loops tend to minimize, if not eliminate, guesswork, bottlenecks, and misunderstandings from the workflow.
 They allow everyone to stay on the right track, evaluating the progress and results.